jvalenteros/ciphers/README.md

 1. ROT13
 2. Caesar Cipher
 3. Vigenère Cipher
-4. More ciphers to be added!
+4. More ciphers to be added in the future!

 ## How to Use